 The After Party

 A smidgen of pre-planning is all that’s needed to prevent waste.
 After the last handful of rice is tossed, have your leftover food packaged and ready for pick-up by regional shelters or food banks.
+See our Wedding Food Donations article for a list of shelters near you.
 Not only will you enjoy the satisfaction of knowing that runaway teens and homeless veterans will share in the bounty, but you’ll also earn a tax deduction.
-Also, ask your bridal attendants or venue coordinator to take your flowers to local hospitals, and you’ll brighten up someone’s day.
+Also, ask your bridal party or venue coordinator to take your flowers to local hospitals, and you’ll brighten up someone’s day.
+Companies like Full Bloom will repurpose your gently used flowers into beautiful bedside bouquets for patients in area hospitals, hospice care, nursing homes, and other long-term care facilities.

 Your first vacation as a married couple is a wonderful time to share your passion for the natural world, and have an out-of-the-box honeymoon as well.
 Spirited honeymooners are taking off on Eco-tours, defined as "responsible travel to natural areas that conserves the environment and improves the well-being of local people."
 For a twist on the usual Hawaii honeymoon, the Sierra Club offers eco-outings like "Hawaii Cooks!" which leads you on authentic culinary adventures through the Lava Lands; or how about taking your beloved on an exotic Rainforest Tour.
 Sojourns like these will really make your photo album come alive.